- Download our Moving to Ireland Guide (PDF)

 Driving in Ireland

-Country driving can initially be intimidating.
-Roads are narrow, unmarked or unsealed in places, and the hedgerows are in thick bloom during summer, beautifully obscuring back-road bends.
-The best advice is to keep left and drive slowly – more experienced locals will overtake.
+Country driving can be intimidating.
+Roads are narrow, unmarked or unsealed in places, and the hedgerows are in thick bloom during summer, sometimes obscuring back-road bends.
+The best advice is to keep left and drive slowly.

 Expats can drive on a valid foreign driver's licence for up to 12 months in Ireland.
 After 12 months they must apply for an Irish driver’s licence.
 Ireland has an agreement with several countries, including EU nations, for licence conversion without testing.
-Other countries (including Canada and the United States) can convert their licences after completing testing.
+Other countries can convert their licences after completing testing.

 Cycling in Ireland

-For the eco-conscious expat, cycling is becoming increasingly popular.
-Dublin has a network of cycle lanes, and it is entirely feasible to swap four wheels for two in the cities.
+For the eco-conscious expat, cycling in Ireland is becoming increasingly popular.
+Dublin has an extensive network of cycle lanes, and it is entirely feasible to swap four wheels for two in most cities.
 Outside the capital, it is popular to take a Sunday pedal through the countryside.
-There are cycle routes, particularly in County Kerry, that are hugely popular – even in the rain.
+There are cycle routes, particularly in County Kerry, that are hugely popular, even in the rain.